salifuSalu/demo/README.md

 -git add: this is tracking; meaning you make git aware of the changes -git commit: this saves the changes to git
 -git push: this uploads the commit to the remote repository(github)

+## Local development
+1. Open index.html in your browser